 We offer scheduled Rogue River hiking trips in the fall when temperatures are ideal for hiking, when the canyon is alive with fall colors, and when we have the best chance to see bear.
 The trip is suitable for anyone in reasonable shape that can hike 10-15 miles per day and there is always the option to spend some time floating in a raft to do shorter days.
 We can also offer spring trips for charters and groups.

-A Rogue Lodge to Lodge Hiking tour is active, comfortable, and one of the most unique ways to experience one of the countries iconic wilderness river canyons.
-A way to step back in time, into the Pacific Northwest wilderness, and get away from wifi, cell phone chatter, and hectic daily schedules.
+Our Rogue Lodge to Lodge Hiking tour is active, comfortable, one of the most unique ways to experience one of the countries iconic wilderness river canyons, and done with Momentum’s style and attention to detail.
+The trip is a way to step back in time, into the Pacific Northwest wilderness, and get away from wifi, cell phone chatter, and hectic daily schedules.